Our Sustainability Skills symbols are a visual tool designed

 Zero 2019

 The Zero collection uses natural rubber instead of conventional rubber, with a sole shape designed to reduce rapid wear on the heel edge.
 Its extended sole creates elegant, flowing lines.
-We aimed to find a natural alternative to traditional rubber while continuing to explore sustainable solutions.
+We aimed to find a natural alternative to synthetic rubber while continuing to explore sustainable solutions.

 Care instructions